NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 XGBoost Plugin Configuration
 ============================
 XGBoost requires an encryption plugin to handle secure training.
-Two plugins are initially shipped with NVFlare,

 - **cuda_paillier**: The default plugin.
 This plugin uses GPU for cryptographic operations.
 - **nvflare**: This plugin forwards data locally to NVFlare process for encryption.

 .. note::

    All clients must use the same plugin.
-When different plugins are used, the XGBoost’s behavior is undetermined.
-It may cause the client to crash.
+When different plugins are used in different clients, the behavior of federated XGBoost is undetermined, which can cause the job to crash.

 The **cuda_paillier** plugin requires NVIDIA GPUs that support compute capability 7.0 or higher.
 Also, CUDA 12.2 or 12.4 must be installed.
 Please refer to https://developer.nvidia.com/cuda-gpus for more information.